useflyyer/create-flyyer-app/templates/react-typescript-styled-components/README.md

 npm run build
 ```

-Get your Flayyer key from [https://app.flayyer.com](https://app.flayyer.com) and set it as an environment variables:
+Get your Flayyer key from [https://app.flayyer.com](https://app.flayyer.com) and set it as an environment variable:

 ```sh
 export FLAYYER_KEY=...